Problem with the Median House Price. Things You Must Know.

 Market Trends: The median house price helps identify trends over time.
 An increase in the median price over several months or years can suggest buyers are buying more expensive properties.
 It may suggest a potentially growing demand and limited supply.
 However, we cannot draw this conclusion without understand the underlying property market and the types of properties that were sold in the area.

-Policy Making: The median house price is one of the many parameters used by Governments and policymakers to make informed decisions about housing policies, subsidies, and regulations aimed at improving housing affordability and availability.
+Policy Making: The median house price is one of the many parameters used by governments and policymakers to make informed decisions about housing policies, subsidies, and regulations aimed at improving housing affordability and availability.

 Limitations of the Median House Price as a Market Indicator